Martin Van Buren: Secretary of State

-Ambassador to Britain and vice-presidency
+Ambassador to Britain and vice presidency

 In August 1831, Jackson gave Van Buren a recess appointment as the ambassador to Britain, and Van Buren arrived in London in September.
-He was cordially received, but in February 1832, he learned that the Senate had rejected his nomination.
+He was cordially received, but in February 1832, shortly after his 49th birthday, he learned that the Senate had rejected his nomination.
 The rejection of Van Buren was essentially the work of Calhoun.
 When the vote on Van Buren's nomination was taken, enough pro-Calhoun Jacksonians refrained from voting to produce a tie, which allowed Calhoun to cast the deciding vote against Van Buren.

 Calhoun was elated, convinced that he had ended Van Buren's career.
 "It will kill him dead, sir, kill him dead.
 He will never kick, sir, never kick", Calhoun exclaimed to a friend.
 Calhoun's move backfired; by making Van Buren appear the victim of petty politics, Calhoun raised Van Buren in both Jackson's regard and the esteem of others in the Democratic Party.
 Far from ending Van Buren's career, Calhoun's action gave greater impetus to Van Buren's candidacy for vice president.

 Seeking to ensure that Van Buren would replace Calhoun as his running mate, Jackson had arranged for a national convention of his supporters.
 The May 1832 Democratic National Convention subsequently nominated Van Buren to serve as the party's vice presidential nominee.
 Van Buren won the nomination over Philip P. Barbour (Calhoun's favored candidate) and Richard Mentor Johnson due to the support of Jackson and the strength of the Albany Regency.
 Upon Van Buren's return from Europe in July 1832, he became involved in the Bank War, a struggle over the renewal of the charter of the Second Bank of the United States.